Nsiah Asare

 Anthony Nsiah-Asare is a Ghanaian medical officer, academic and health management expert.
 He has worked in the Ghanaian health sector for close to forty years serving at various management levels.
 He was the Director General of the Ghana Health Service.
-He is a member of the New Patriotic Party is currently the Presidential Advisor on Health to Nana Akufo-Addo.
+He is a member of the New Patriotic Party and was the Presidential Advisor on Health to Nana Akufo-Addo.

 Career

 Anthony Nsiah-Asare prior to his current appointment has worked in the health sector spanning over 36 years in senior management position.
 He has also worked as a Surgical Specialist at the St Patrick Hospital in Offinso-Ashanti and Tamale Teaching Hospital.

 The one time chief executive officer of the Komfo Anokye Teaching Hospital (KATH) also worked as a Consultant General Surgeon for the same hospital.

 Between 1997 and 2001, Dr Nsiah-Asare served as a part-time lecturer in Clinical Anatomy at the University for Development Studies (UDS), School of Medical Sciences, Tamale.